 Over the course of many years, promoters have been asking Thelma, when is she going to return to her Motown roots?

-After much thought, Thelma has decided that the timing was right to launch a brand new band show called: “Thelma Houston: My Motown, Music, Memories & More!”
+After much thought, Thelma has decided that the timing was right to launch a brand new band show called: “Thelma Houston: Motown, Memories & Me!”
 The show features non-stop classic Motown songs (that we all know and love,) along with tributes to her gospel roots, and to the legendary Jimmy Webb, who wrote and produced Thelma's debut album called "Sunshower."

 Thelma was asked to join a stellar list of artists honoring the illustrious career of the late Donna Summer, who Thelma knew.
 Thelma recorded covers of Donna's classic songs: "Last Dance," Could it Be Magic?" and "I Love You."

 Thelma's 23rd album, "A Woman's Touch", was released recently through Shout Factory Records (distributed by Sony/BMG) and offers her rich interpretations of many classic R&B and pop recordings originally made famous by such male vocalists as Luther Vandross, Rev. Al Green, Sting and Marvin Gaye.

 A Mississippi native, Thelma started out in the 60's performing in gospel music with the Art Reynolds Singers.
 She then signed to Capitol Records (home of the Beatles, Nat King Cole and Nancy Wilson) in 1967 and had her first hit song called "Baby Mine."

 Soon Thelma was courted by several record labels and signed with ABC/Dunhill where she recorded and released her first solo album called "Sunshower" which was written, arranged and produced by the legendary Jimmy Webb.
 After this critically acclaimed album was released, Thelma decided to accept an offer from one of the biggest record companies around, Motown Records.